COST-FP1304-PROFOUND/ProfoundData/README.md

 The PROFOUND database is a collection of data for calibrating, validating and benchmarking dynamic vegetation models, created by [Cost Action FP1304 PROFOUND](https://twitter.com/FP1304Profound).
 The database itself, including document and description of the dasta, is hosted by the Potsdam Institute for Climate Research [http://doi.org/10.5880/PIK.2019.008](http://doi.org/10.5880/PIK.2019.008).
 You can dowload the database either there, or, via the R pacakge (see below).
 The source code that was used to create the database is available [here](https://github.com/COST-FP1304-PROFOUND/ProfoundData/tree/master/PROFOUND%20database).

-# The ProfoundData R package
+## Installing the ProfoundData R package

 The ProfoundData R package helps users to download and explore the PROFOUND database from the R environment.

-## Installing the package

-The ProfoundData R package is available from CRAN.
+The package is available from CRAN.
 To install the (typically more stable) CRAN version, just type:

 ```{r}
 install.packages("ProfoundData")